ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-filtering/index.md

 ### Enabling Group Aggregation Filtering

 By default, column filters are not applied to cell values shown in [Group Rows](/grouping/) as they do not usually have any data of their own.
-However when using [Aggregation](/aggregation/), the aggregated columns in the group rows will contain values computed based on their child rows.
+However when using [Aggregation](/aggregation/), the aggregated columns in the group rows will show aggregated values computed based on their child rows.

-In such a case you can filter based on aggregated values by setting the `groupAggFiltering` grid option as shown below:
+You can filter the grid based on the group row aggregated values by setting the `groupAggFiltering` grid option as shown below:

 <snippet>
 const gridOptions = {